Effective January 1st 2008 and revised January 1st 2015

 Q. When trying to meet the 15 starter/10 finisher minimums for an event, is it per race or can I add all the races together?

 A. 15/10 is intended to apply PER INDIVIDUAL RACE.
 If the Water Quality Day Marathon has 10 finishers and the WQD 50k has 6 finishers, hooray for the marathon – it counts!
 But the 50k did not.
 This is a guideline.
 As ultras increase in distance, use your own best judgment.
 It is unlikely you will find 10+ finishers at some of the 200 milers that are starting to pop up.
 If/when more Maniacs choose to compete in 100k+ events, we will revisit this issue.
 But for the standard 50k and 50 miler, it needs to hit 15/10 on its own.

 Q. I’m part of a marathon relay team in which each member is running ~6.7 miles each, but after I complete the first leg, I’d like to run with the other 3 members on their respective “legs” and run the entire marathon.
 Can I count that as a completed marathon?

 A. While technically you may have run an entire marathon, you were not registered to run in the full marathon event, just the relay, so sorry, it would not count.
 But at least you provided good company for your teammates!

-Q. I’m part of a team doing the Haney to Harrison Relay and just about all of the members had to drop out due to altitude, hills and other stuff, resulting in my having to run 5 miles for the first leg and 27 miles for the next leg…can I count this as a marathon or even as an ultra finish (32 miles total?)
+Q. I’m part of a team doing a relay event and just about all of the members had to drop out due to altitude, hills and other stuff, resulting in my having to run 5 miles for the first leg and 27 miles for the next leg…can I count this as a marathon or even as an ultra finish (32 miles total?)